 Keeping an air filled structure on the sea-floor is more difficult than expected.
-Especially while descending and landing the station major difficulties occurred on previous stations.
-We can calculate about one kilo of weight (negative buoyancy) per litre of air inside the station (positive buoyancy).
+Especially during the lowering process major difficulties occurred on previous stations.
+We can calculate about one kilo of weight (negative buoyancy) per liter of air inside the station (positive buoyancy).
 The dimensions are huge: imagine a space of 50 m² with a height of 2m, which equals 100 tons of counterweight.
 At the same time it has to be considered, that these weights have to be lifted again in the end of the mission.
 For ecological reasons we should find a way to leave the weights on the site and to use a material that would not harm the environment.

 Our proposal for this material is simple sand that might be pumped from the seabed into the ballast tanks while on the surface.
 In the end of the mission we would just open the ballast tanks hatches and let the sand flow out.
 Therefore we made a little test by connecting two plastic bottles (zero buoyancy) to each other, filled one with air and the other with sand.
 The result was, that 850gr of wet sand (eastern Mediterranean) is necessary to keep 1 litre of air in balance (see image).
 Of course this result might differ according to composition of local sand in the site’s region.
 Using this concept means on the other hand that a space for ballast/sand release has to be considered below the station, which leads to an increasing height of the whole structure and therefore vulnerability for currents.
 Another difficulty might be the consistency of wet sand that is stored in a tank for a longer period of time (will it still flow out if necessary?).